MSc Civil and Architectural Engineering

 Civil and Architectural Engineering at KTH

-This master’s programme give students advanced knowledge in the field of Structural Engineering as well as within the subjects of Civil or Architectural Engineering.
+This master’s programme gives students advanced knowledge in the field of Structural Engineering as well as within the subjects of Civil or Architectural Engineering.
 Students will be able to implement this knowledge with a comprehensive view of buildings and infrastructure as advanced technical systems.
-The programme starts with basic mandatory courses before moving on to elective advanced-level courses that often relate to real-life projects and the use of state-of-the-art tools for design and modelling.
+The programme offers advanced-level courses that often relate to real-life projects and the use of state-of-the-art tools for design and modelling.

 The programme ends with a degree project which should relate to an issue within the field, focusing on the investigation and analysis of a problem.
 This is also an opportunity for students to interact with both industry and current research.